HOTELS The Mohicans - Ohio's Most Extraordinary Treehouse Resort

 The Mohicans Tree House Resort Bonfire

-Every treehouse comes with an outdoor fire pit, and in a property with no cable, no satellite, and deliberately limited cell service, the fire pit is where the evening actually happens.
+Every treehouse comes with an outdoor fire pit, and in a property with no cable, no satellite, some with no wifi, and limited cell service, the fire pit is where the evening actually happens.
 Wood sheds at each property keep fuel dry; previous guests sometimes leave wood behind, but the resort recommends bringing your own or buying from the Mohican Market or the Marathon station on State Route 3 in Loudonville.

 By the time the sun drops behind the Mohican River Valley ridgeline, the forest settles into something close to genuine quiet.
 Without reliable wifi at most structures, and with TV limited to whatever DVDs you bring, the pace changes.
 You sit on the deck.
 You build a fire.
 You listen to the trees.